16 Feb 2009

 When the incoming message (see screen capture of sample ADT A01 message above) reaches the receiving system, a message acknowledgment (called “ACK” in HL7) is transmitted back to the sending system (shown in my screen capture below).
 This acknowledgment can take many different forms based on how well the receiving system was able to process the incoming message.
 If the message was successfully processed, a positive ACK message is sent to the sending system and the communication is concluded for that message.
 In HL7, a positive ACK is communicated by using an AA (Application Acknowledgment) value in the first field of the MSA segment of the transmitted the 3rd field in the MSA segment of the acknowledgment contains the same message control ID that was in the message created by the sending system.
 This permits the sending system to match the acknowledgment to the original message that it transmitted earlier.
 If there were errors during the processing of the incoming message, then negative acknowledgments (called “NACK” in HL7) are transmitted back to the sending system.
 The transmitting system can then diagnose, fix, and later resend the failed message back to the receiving system.
 A negative ACK is indicated by using an AE (Application Error) value in the first field of the MSA segment.
 This code indicates that were either a problem with the message structure, or the message itself.

 This forms the foundation on which the protocol is built.
-In my next article in this series, I will illustrate, using examples in Java, how to transmit, receive, parse and acknowledge HL7 messages using the MLLP protocol, which is the most popular form of transmitting and receiving HL7 messages today.
+In my next article in this series, I will illustrate, using examples both in Java and C#, how to transmit, receive, parse and acknowledge HL7 messages using the MLLP protocol, which is the most popular form of transmitting and receiving HL7 messages today.

 *You should read René Spronk's excellent article here if you are interested in digging a little deeper into the beginnings of the HL7 standard, .